Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Computational details

-For BeH\(_2\), the electronic structure problems of the increments with a truncated virtual space up to seven virtual orbitals were solved by using VQE with the UCCSD ansatz, leading to, at most, an 18-qubit problem.
-As shown in following section, we found that the convergence behaviour of the solvers, UCCSD and CCSD, as a function of the number of virtual orbitals, closely resembled each other.
-Therefore, when the virtual space consisted of more than seven orbitals, the increments were solved using the conventional CCSD method.
-Furthermore, for the same reason, only conventional CCSD calculations were performed for the molecules CH\(_4\), NH\(_3\), H\(_2\)O, and HF.
-The MBPT(2) FNO correction was added to the correlation energies obtained using a truncated virtual space, in order to account for the missing correlation energies.
-The resulting correlation energies for each increment were used to reconstruct the correlation energy of the entire molecule by following the expansion scheme described in the previous section.
-We refer to the present approach as MI(\(n\))-FNO-UCCSD (or MI(\(n\))-FNO-CCSD if the classical CCSD approach is used to obtain the correlation energy), where \(n\) indicates the expansion up to \(n\)-body increments.
-To obtain a qubit count estimation on an molecule relevant to industry, we considered a ``constrained-geometry'' metallocene olefin polymerization catalyst~\cite{Arriola:2007aa}.
-We used the experimental molecular geometry \cite{Arriola:2007aa} and the cc-pVDZ and the cc-pVTZ basis sets~\cite{Dunning:1989aa}.
+For each molecular system except BeH$_2$, the electronic structure problems for each of the increments, with a truncated virtual space up to five virtual orbitals, is solved by using VQE with the UCCSD ansatz, leading to, at most, a 16-qubit problem.
+For BeH$_2$, the expansion including two-body terms along with seven virtual orbitals is considered, which leads to, at most, an 18-qubit problem.
+An MBPT(2) FNO correction is added to the correlation energies obtained using a truncated virtual space, in order to account for the missing correlation energies.
+The resulting correlation energies for each increment are used to reconstruct the correlation energy of the entire molecule by following the expansion scheme described in the previous section.
+We refer to the present approach as \mbox{MI(\(n\))-FNO-UCCSD} (or \mbox{MI(\(n\))-FNO-CCSD} if the classical CCSD approach is used to obtain the correlation energy), where \(n\) indicates the expansion up to \(n\)-body increments.
+To obtain an estimate of the number of qubits for a molecule relevant to industry, we consider a CGC catalyst utilized in the polymerization of $\alpha$-olefins.~\cite{Arriola:2007aa} The configuration of the catalyst is obtained from a crystal structure of the CGC catalyst and the cc-pVDZ and the cc-pVTZ basis sets are utilized.~\cite{Dunning:1989aa}